soxueren/atsd/api/sql/README.md

 | count | [**Required**] Number of time units contained in the period. |
 | unit | [**Required**] [Time unit](../../api/data/series/time-unit.md) such as `HOUR`, `DAY`, `WEEK`, `MONTH`, `QUARTER`, `YEAR`. |

-The `DETAIL` mode can be used to fill missing values in `OUTER JOIN` queries while retaining the original timestamps of the merged series.
+The `DETAIL` mode can be used to fill missing values in `FULL OUTER JOIN` queries while retaining the original timestamps of the merged series.

 ### Interpolation Function